camptocamp/cartoweb3/projects/demoPlugins/server_conf/demoPlugins/sql/README.txt

 2. Routing integration step by step
 -----------------------------------
-This chapter explain the main step to integrate the routing fonctionnalities in your customized application.
+This chapter explain the main step to integrate the routing fonctionnalities in your custom application.
 We describe the steps followed to install the routing demo.
 To resume, we used an Europe roads shapefile, imported it in PostGIS, generated the graph tables and configured files to suggest a search of the shortest path between two european towns.

 Note : the steps 2.2 to 2.4 can be done by launching the demo_routing.sql file.